mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/set_delegate.md

 > The examples following apply only to KT1 addresses that were migrated as part of the `Babylon/proto005` upgrade.
 Delegations involving _other_ types of smart-contracts will depend on those contracts specifically.

-> **Why doesn't Taquito abstract KT1 manager accounts so I can just call setDelegate()**
+> **Why doesn't Webmavryk abstract KT1 manager accounts so I can just call setDelegate()**
 >
 > For the time being, we regard KT1 manager accounts as regular smart contracts.
 It is possible to have a smart contract that is not following the manager.mv conventions, and that also delegates to a baker.
 The correct lambda to pass to a contract to delegate is application/wallet specific.
-Therefore Taquito does not make any assumption on the KT1.
+Therefore Webmavryk does not make any assumption on the KT1.

 ### Example of delegation for a KT1